sdancer75/DOS-GUI-Norton-Style/README.md

 Comments inside the source code are in Greek Language.
 So, find the SetGreek.com file to enable the Greek characters and translate them using google translate.

--OOP Folder : Object Oriented Programming Libraries in Turbo Pascal 7 and inline assembly -OBJ Folder : Some external Assembly libraries
+-OOP Folder : Object Oriented Programming Libraries in Turbo Pascal 7 and inline assembly

+-OBJ Folder : Some external Assembly libraries

 -FONTS Folder : Some custom DOS fonts I created with my application FontEdit.exe.
 You can load them in the DosBox with the following syntax: Loadfont filename.syb

-*.syb filenames are font symbols you can load.
+Note: *.syb filenames are font symbols you can load.

 The character generator (FontEdit) and LoadFont application are also developed under Turbo Pascal, but I really dont remember where the heck I stored the source files.